wennitao/wennitao.github.io/content/authors/admin/_index.md

     date_end: 2023-12-31
     summary: |
       Combining Graph & Tensor Transformation with Scheduling via Compilers
-      - State Space Models (SSM) are known for its capability in long range modeling.
-However, the authors needed to carefully design CUDA kernels for SSMs.
+      - Due to the emergence of new forms of computation like State Space Models, researchers need to manually design CUDA kernels for these computations.
-      - We explore TVM and EinNet to combine graph-level and tensor-level transformation on tensor expressions, along with the scheduling space.
-We implement it based on TVM te expression.
+      - I explore TVM and EinNet to combine graph-level and tensor-level transformation on tensor expressions, along with the scheduling space, and implement it based on TVM te expression.

       Search Efficient Network Architectures for LLM with Linear Complexity
-      - We consider using NAS-based distillation to search architecture computing attention in linear complexity, like RetNet and Hyena Hierarchy.
-      - Previously, we carefully study State Space Models (SSM) and its application in neural networks.
-We find it efficient in both memory and computation, so we want to find ways to apply it to transformers.
+      - Linear complexity architectures like State Space Models (SSM) are efficient in memory and computation.
+I used NAS-based distillation to search linear complexity architecture to substitute attention mechanism in transformers.
+I proposed a method to measure the complexity of generated architectures.
   - position: Research Assistant
     company_name: Shanghai Jiao Tong University
     company_url: ''